Soil structure: Blocky

+Granular

+In the granular structure, also called crumby or crumb structure, the structural units are approximately spherical or polyhedral and are bounded by curved or very irregular faces that are not casts of adjoining peds.
+In other words, they look like cookie crumbs.
+Granular structure is common in the surface soils of rich grasslands and highly amended garden soils with high organic matter content.
+Soil mineral particles are both separated and bridged by organic matter breakdown products, root and microbial exudates, and animal excreta, making the soil easy to work.
+Cultivation, earthworms, frost action and rodents mix the soil and decrease the size of the peds.
+This structure allows for good porosity and easy movement of air and water.
+This combination of ease in tillage, good moisture and air handling capabilities, and good structure for planting and germination, are definitive of the phrase good tilth, a prominent component of soil health.

+Improvement

-The benefits of improving soil structure for the growth of plants, particularly in an agricultural setting, include: reduced erosion due to greater soil aggregate strength and decreased overland flow; improved root penetration and access to soil moisture and nutrients; improved emergence of seedlings due to reduced crusting of the surface; and greater water infiltration, retention and availability due to improved porosity.
+The benefits of improving soil structure (i.e. tending to granular structure) for the growth of plants, particularly in an agricultural setting, include: reduced erosion due to greater soil aggregate strength and decreased overland flow; improved root penetration and access to soil moisture and nutrients; improved emergence of seedlings due to reduced crusting of the surface; and greater water infiltration, retention and water availability due to improved porosity.

 Productivity from irrigated no-tillage or minimum tillage soil management in horticulture usually decreases over time due to degradation of the soil structure, inhibiting root growth and water retention.
 There are a few exceptions, why such exceptional fields retain structure is unknown, but it is associated with high organic matter.
 Improving soil structure in such settings can increase yields significantly.
-The NSW Department of Land and Water Conservation suggests that in cropping systems, wheat yields can be increased by 10 kg/ha for every extra millimetre of rain that is able to infiltrate due to soil structure.
+The New South Wales Department of Land and Water Conservation suggests that in cropping systems, wheat yields can be increased by 10 kg/ha for every extra millimetre of rain that is able to infiltrate due to soil structure.